-The Working Group has chosen Kirkwells planning consultants to guide it through the process of formulating the Plan.
+The Working Group chose Kirkwell’s planning consultant, Michael Wellock, to guide it through the process of formulating the Plan.
 It is also receiving lots of support from Pendle Borough Council.

 Neighbourhood Planning was introduced in 2011 through the Localism Act.
 It allows local residents and businesses to have their own planning policies in a Neighbourhood Plan that reflects their priorities, delivers tangible local benefits and has real weight in planning decisions.

 Across England, many different communities have embraced Neighbourhood Planning.
 Colne’s Neighbourhood Plan is the third in Pendle.
 In very simple terms, a Neighbourhood Plan is: A document that sets out planning policies for the neighbourhood area.
 Planning policies are used to decide whether to approve planning applications.
-Written by the local community, the people who know and love the area, rather than the Local Planning Authority.
+They are written by the local community, the people who know and love the area, rather than the Local Planning Authority.